sami-chaaban/alphascreen/README.md

 ## Bugs<a name="bugs"></a>

-* Pymol often crashes or hangs during analysis.
+* The pymol package often crashes or hangs during model-snapshot generation.

 ## Usage<a name="usage"></a>